auge/BibLatex-Check/README.md

 If you provide the additional aux file (created when compiling a tex document), then the check of the bib file is restricted to only those entries that are really cited in the tex document.

-The html output is tested with Firefox and Chrome, but the current version does not properly work with Internet Explorer.

 ## Options

 Specify these when calling the script.